- Sire-Dam -

 Instead, he ran next in the Juddmonte International, when, stepping up to a mile-and-a-quarter for the first time, he finished a two-length runner-up to Ulysses.

-He started 8-11 favourite for the QIPCO Irish Champion Stakes at Leopardstown on his latest start but suffered some trouble in running and could not pick up, being beaten four lengths into seventh.
+He started 8-11 favourite for the QIPCO Irish Champion Stakes at Leopardstown next time but suffered some trouble in running and could not pick up, being beaten four lengths into seventh.

 As a juvenile, Churchill was beaten on his debut but then carried all before him.